On this page

 When setting up your record keeping system, keep:

 - contracts, insurance agreements and other legal documents

 - licences and permits

-- employee records including time sheets, copies of pay slips etc
+- employee records – including time sheets, copies of pay slips

-- safety records e.g. risk assessment for occupational health and safety
+- safety records, such as risk assessment for occupational health and safety

-- any other records which are 'business activity' specific and required by law for the operation of your business e.g. for a café your food safety plan.
+- any other records which are 'business activity' specific and required by law for the operation of your business, for example a food safety plan for a café owner.